 After about 250 speeches, the final vote to adopt the maple leaf flag took place at 2:15 a.m. on Dec.
 15, 1964.

 On Jan.
 28, 1965, Queen Elizabeth II proclaimed the new flag.
 It was inaugurated at an official ceremony held on Parliament Hill in Ottawa on Feb.
 15 of that year.

-The reverse of the 25-cent circulation coin features an illustration of Canada’s national flag surrounded by 50 children, each of whom represent one of the flag’s 50 years, as well as Canada’s future.
+The reverse of the 25-cent circulation coin features an illustration of Canada’s national flag surrounded by 50 children, each representing one of the flag’s 50 years as well as Canada’s future.
 The words “50 years/ans” also appear at the bottom centre of the design.

 Out of a total of mintage of 12.5 million coins, 6.25 million were coloured and an equal number were non-coloured.
 They began circulating nationally as of June 9, 2015.